lxmwust/Nuclei_Segmentation_Experiments_Demo/README.md

     * step_8: arranging the evaluation data as a table
 2. ./tools: image patches, masker and interval extraction
 3. ./nets: model construction
-4. ./utils: producing tfrecord file and image post-processing (classical watershed, condition erosion based watershed [27], dynamics based watershed)
+4. ./utils: producing tfrecord file and image post-processing (classical watershed, condition erosion based watershed, dynamics based watershed)
 5. ./Evaluation Metrics: evaluation methods

 ## Quick Start
 * Testing: if you just want to validate the segmentation performance of pre-trained models, follow these steps:
    1. Download our code on your computer, assume the path is "./";
-   2. Download the dataset file [Link](https://drive.google.com/open?id=1-11wp70IAc-Ba-oI89qhtCa_VOXZ93Ls) and unzip this file into the
+   2. Download the dataset file [Link](https://drive.google.com/open?id=1-11wp70IAc-Ba-oI89qhtCa_VOXZ93Ls) and unzip this file into the path './dataset/'
-* Traing your own model:
+   3. Download the dataset file [Link](https://drive.google.com/open?id=1EZVsQW7PCQ8qhaTq0Eyo6Hv3RYbdz8_t) and unzip this file into the path './checkpoints/'
+   4. run the code 'step6_inference_multiplenetwork.py' for segmenting the testing images and 'step7_result_evaluation.m' for evaluating the performance of method

 ## Contact information
 * E-mail: xlpflyinsky@foxmail.com